 You’ve signed up for your first Color Run – sweet!
 But, how do you prepare, what do you wear, and what happens after the event is over?
-Here are tips for a successful first Color Run to keep it happy.
+Here are 11 1st Color Run tips to keep it happy and fun.

 Disclosure: I was hosted by The Color Run and PlayBall Park to give you the scoop on The Color Run.
 All opinions are my own!

 I’m not a seasoned runner.
 And I’ve always told my family that I’ll run if there’s a bear chasing me and that’s it.
 But, recently, I swore to myself to get healthier, so it’s off to the YMCA and the treadmill whenever I’m able.

 And while I’m not considering running in a massive marathon, an event like runDisney and The Color Run were very appealing.

 So, when The Color Run MLB All-Star 5K came to my neck of the woods last weekend, The Kid and I were down for some fun.
 And, it was so much fun!